Mindless-Magnet/Mindless-Magnet/README.md

 ## ✦ About

-I build complete software systems — from frontend interfaces to backend services and intelligent features.
+I build complete software systems, from frontend interfaces to backend services and intelligent features.

 My focus is on: